Senipah/VBA-Better-Array/docs/api/methods/CopyWithin.md

 : Optional

 Description
 : The index at which to start copying elements from.
-If negative, `StartIndex` will be counted from the end.
-If `StartIndex` is omitted, `CopyWithin` will copy from the LowerBound index of the array.
+If negative, `startIndex` will be counted from the end.
+If `startIndex` is omitted, `CopyWithin` will copy from the LowerBound index of the array.

 ---

 Name
-: `EndIndex`
+: `endIndex`

 Type
 : `Long`